milkyware/milkyware.github.io/_drafts/sharing-azure-pipeline-templates.md

       testParam: Hello
 ```

-The above example references it's own repository to *mock* referencing an external resource, however, the same code could be copied to a pipeline in another repo and still work.
+The above example references itself to *mock* referencing an external resource, however, the same code could be copied to a pipeline in another repo and still work.
 I'll highlight a few features:

 - **repository** - This is an arbitrary name given to the repository to use when specifying which template to use
 - **type** - Azure Pipelines support **[several Git repo types](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/resources?view=azure-devops&tabs=schema#type)**